dhis2-chap/chap-core/docs_source/prediction-app/using-pa-with-cli.md

-# Use JSON-file from Prediction App with CHAP Core CLI
+# Solution 1: Use JSON-file from Prediction App with CHAP Core CLI

 If you are following this documentation, we assume that you have downloaded a JSON file using the "Download button" in the Prediction App.
 If you have not completed this step, you need to [learn how to install the Prediction App and download a JSON file](./prediction-app.md) first